ossrs/srs-docs/versioned_docs/version-4.0/doc/drm.md

 }
 ```

-Remark: SRS3 use new style config for refer, which is compatible with SRS1/2.
+> Remark: SRS3 use new style config for referer, which is compatible with SRS1/2.

+The bellow protocols support referer:

+* RTMP: Both publisher and player.

 ## Token Authentication

-The token authentication similar to refer, but the token is put in the url, not in the args of connect:
+The token authentication similar to referer, but the token is put in the url, not in the args of connect:

 ```
 rtmp://vhost/app/stream?token=xxxx